Pre-professional training for dancers ages 8-18

 Education Outside the Studio

-NEW!
 LAUREL SPRINGS SCHOOL (K–12)

 School of Nashville Ballet is excited to announce our new partnership with Laurel Springs School, a fully accredited, private online school for students K-12.
 Founded in 1991, Laurel Springs School offers challenging and flexible programs for students in kindergarten through 12th grade.
 With college prep academics, they have a 91% college acceptance rate.
 Laurel Springs School graduates enter the most selective colleges and universities of their choice in the U.S. and throughout the world.
 Click here to view a sample of Laurel Springs School college acceptance list.